Western Pond Turtle

 In the wild, western pond turtles face competition from the non-native red-eared slider turtle.
 Biologists and conservation organizations are working to protect pond turtle habitat and food sources.

-We have two resident pond turtles, Stebbins and Emmy.
+We have two resident pond turtles, Stebbins, a Northern Western pond turtle, and Emmy, a Southern Western pond turtle.
 Both are used for classes, school programs, birthday parties, and public presentations.